Borzyszkowski/AlpineLLM/README.md

 ### How to start?

+- Download dataset

+    The dataset consists of raw text corpora, including public-domain literature related to alpinism.
+It is based on several books available through Project Gutenberg and can be downloaded using the provided script:
+    ```
+    bash core/utils/download_dataset.sh
+    ```

 - Pre-processing

     The repository provides offline pre-processing stage that aims to serialize data to speed up training.
 Please refer to the pre-processing config file for more details.